Almesaody/Almesaody/README.md

 ---
 <br><br>

 I am a full stack developer.
-I have experience with PHP, CSS, JS, HTML, TS but I'm always willing to learn new things!
-I am 18 years old and I live in the Iraq.
-I have about 2 years of experience in creating websites and applications.
+I have experience with PHP, JS, HTML, TS, Python, C but I'm always willing to learn new things!
+I am 17 years old and I live in the Netherlands.
+I have about 5 years of experience in creating websites and applications.
 I am always looking for new challenges!
-Do you want to have something coded?
-Contact me via below links! </a>
-<br><br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>